 Nandakumar M S is a Type 2 Diabetic from Hyderabad.
-He has a diabetes history of 31 years, and is currently 65 years of age.
-His diabetes journey is no different than that of any other diabetic who has been relying on the specialists — ever increasing drugs, finally insulin, and yet HbA1C nowhere near normal.
+He has a diabetes history of 31 years and is currently 65 years of age.
+His diabetes journey is no different than that of any other diabetic who has been relying on the specialists — ever-increasing drugs, finally insulin, and yet HbA1C nowhere near normal.

-The exact details of medications that he was on, before setting out to explore the Indian Low Carb High Fat diet as a means of managing diabetes, and taming it effectively with least possible dependence on drugs, is as follows (from his success story thread):
+The exact details of medications that he was on, before setting out to explore the Indian Low Carb High Fat diet as a means of managing diabetes, and taming it effectively with the least possible dependence on drugs, is as follows (from his success story thread):

 Pantoprazole – 40 mg x 1, Metformin – 1 gm x 2, Glimepiride – 2 mg x 3, Voglibose – 0.5 mg x 3, Teneligliptin – 20 mg x 1, Atorvastatin – 10 mg x 1 (anti-cholesterol), Metoprolol – 25mg x 1, Telmisartan – 20 mg x 1 (for angina), Insulin (Humalog 50:50 – 35 units/day).
 I was not using Basal insulin (in fact I did not even know about it) and so morning BS was always high with the resulting headaches and body aches!